rhylanbolt/developerdocs/README.md

 <td>Include age-restricted content</td>
 </tr>
 </tbody></table>
 <p><strong>Why Traits Matter</strong>: Traits add dimensions to personalization beyond behavior.
-A user might not have played high-volatility slots recently, but if their trait indicates they&#39;re a high-roller, Opti-X can factor that in.</p>
+A user might not have played high-volatility slots recently, but if their trait indicates they&#39;re a high-roller, Personalize can factor that in.</p>
 <hr>
 <h2>Skin ID</h2>
 <p>A skin ID identifies a brand variant within a multi-brand platform.
 If you operate multiple casino or betting brands from the same backend, skin IDs separate their inventories and configurations.</p>